-• Completed PhD in biostatistics, epidemiology, or related sciences or an MD with a master or PhD with training in statistics, epidemiology, or related sciences;

-- Advanced statistical analysis skills; - Excellent academic record; - Excellent knowledge of computers and softwares (Office Suite, SPSS, SAS, R, etc.); - Excellent ability to review scientific literature; - Excellent competence in written and oral English.
+- Completed PhD in biostatistics, epidemiology, machine learning or related sciences or an MD with a master or PhD with training in statistics, epidemiology, or machine learning or related sciences - Advanced statistical analysis skills and skills in machine learning (artificial intelligence)- Random forest, CART, etc. - Excellent academic record - Excellent knowledge of computers and softwares (Office Suite, SPSS, SAS, R, etc.) - Excellent ability to review scientific literature - Excellent competence in written and oral English.
 Linguistic competence in French is an asset.